rossumai/export-template-helper/README.md

 In case of a local file, the full annotation payload as Rossum generates it is expected.

-## Generate MEGA settings
+## Generate extension settings
-Generate configuration of the Custom Payload Format extension using the Jinja2 template and reference key:
+Generate configuration of the Custom Export Pipeline extension using the Jinja2 template and reference key:

 ```
 poetry run mega-helper -g -t template.json -k json